Insta360Develop/CameraSDK-iOS/README.md

 4. Call `[[INSCameraManager sharedManager] shutdown]` when your app won't listen on Insta360 cameras any more.

-### Monitor Connection of Insta360 Nano, ONE, Nano S Cameras
+### Monitor Connection of Insta360 Nano, ONE, Nano S, ONE R Cameras

 - register notification for `[NSNotificationCenter defaultCenter]` with the name of `INSCameraDidConnectNotification` or `INSCameraDidDisconnectNotification`